miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Fixed broken Empire hotel card printer usage and made it plus only.
 +Restored first dot Domination options for Tremere during dialogue.
 +Added overlooked Humanity losses and restored sheet music of basic.
-+Disabled true sight for killer, Vick, Cathayan and Blood Guardian.
++Disabled "TrueSight" of killer, Vick, Cathayan and Blood Guardian.
 +Made Romero train up to Firearms 4 and Beckett up to Scholarship 4.
 +Increased XP gain on freeing Ash and delivering Imalia's magazine.
 Added a few Shin Guntos to sewer hunters and improved end fade out.